kbenoit/coursepack-bookdown/readme.md

 (1) allow authors to add or make changes to a manuscript without requiring the use or knowledge of any particular software or language other than Git, and

-(2) automatically produce a book-form website, a pdf printable, and an ebook from one and the same source file in Plain Text Markdown.
+(2) automatically produce a book-form website, a pdf printable, and an ebook from one and the same source file authored in the Plain Text Markdown format.

 # Advantages over Latex process